Rae Beverley Adlam loses new appeal after 2014 order to repay $12 million

 "There is a conspicuous lack of any evidence explaining what she has done with the very considerable profits she received."

-The judgement also said "on the evidence before him, it was entirely open to Judge Coxhead to conclude that there had been no attempt to repay any funds".
+The judgment also said "on the evidence before him, it was entirely open to Judge Coxhead to conclude that there had been no attempt to repay any funds".

 "We also think it was entirely reasonable for him to express concern that having lost in the litigation, Ms Adlam was now looking to get out of making any repayment of the funds she has wrongly taken.